What is Light in cricket?

 • As of this writing, the bad light was last announced on the second day of the World Test Championship final match between India and New Zealand on July 19, 2021.
 Then the reason for stopping the match was not the usual twilight, which comes with the onset of the evening, but bad weather, because of which the match had to be interrupted.

-Of course, like any judicial decision, bad light is often criticized.
+Evidently, just like any other court judgment, bad light in cricket is often subject to criticism.
 The fact is that the game is interrupted, and the break at a certain moment plays into the hands of one team and interferes with the other.
-Therefore, of course, a lot of controversy flares up around the application of the bad light rule.
-Situations when the game has to be paused several times a day are especially unpleasant (this is exactly the situation that took place on the second day of the World Test Championship final match between India and New Zealand on July 19, 2021.
+Consequently, it should come as no surprise that the implementation of the bad light regulation is the subject of a great deal of disagreement.
+This is precisely the circumstance that occurred on the second day of the World Test Championship final match between India and New Zealand on July 19, 2021.
+It is a particularly terrible condition since it requires the game to be interrupted many times during the day.

-If, after the match is interrupted, the light does not improve during the playing day, the referee must reschedule the game until the next morning.
+If the light does not improve throughout the playing day after the match has been suspended, the referee is required to postpone the game until the following morning.

 Cricket Lighting: Rules and History

-A cricket match can last from several hours to several days.
-Thus, the most common format of a Twenty20 match lasts about three hours, the One Day International involves a whole day of play, and a test match usually lasts for five whole days.
+The duration of a cricket match may range anywhere from a few hours to many days.
+As a result, the typical duration of a Twenty20 match is around three hours, the duration of a One Day International match is a whole day, and the duration of a test match is often five full days.

 For a long time, artificial lighting was taboo for cricket, as it is a fairly traditional sport with strict rules and traditions.
 The ban on artificial lighting was lifted relatively recently.